hmanion/stagenexus/docs/roadmap-and-gaps.md

 - capacity ledger with overrides
 - working-day calendar service

-## Gaps called out in project notes

-### 1. Stronger authorisation
-Role and ownership middleware still needs to be tightened.
+## Progress since last broad docs baseline (2026-04-16, `b33f611`)

+The following areas were previously called out as gaps and are now materially advanced:

+- Authorization hardening:
+  - Centralized actor resolution and control checks are now implemented through `AuthzService`.
+  - Route-level enforcement and dedicated authz regression tests were added.
+- Migration maturity:
+  - Alembic baseline setup and migration policy are now in place.
+  - Migration governance and environment-aware fail-fast checks were added.
+- Frontend/documentation structure:
+  - Static UI assets and template partials were split for maintainability.
+  - Additional focused docs were added for authorization and migrations.
+- Rule and governance test coverage:
+  - New tests now cover authz, migration governance, campaign generation, timeline rules, capacity/risk, publishing, and SOW controls.

+## Remaining gaps and active roadmap

-### 2. Workflow dependency persistence
+### 1. Dependency persistence and recalculation depth
-Full DAG persistence and recalculation support are not yet complete.
+Full DAG persistence and recalculation behavior still needs to be completed and hardened.

-### 3. Notifications and reminders
+### 2. Notifications and reminders
-Operational reminders and alerting jobs still need implementation.
+Operational reminders, escalations, and scheduled alerting jobs still need full implementation.

-### 4. Richer dashboards and frontend UI
+### 3. Richer dashboards and frontend UX
-The backend is ahead of the UI.
-Dashboard depth and frontend polish remain future work.
+The backend remains ahead of the UI; dashboard depth, queue ergonomics, and frontend polish remain future work.

-### 5. Migration maturity
-Alembic migration history and MySQL-specific indexing strategy still need to be formalised.
+### 4. Production rollout confidence
+Staging/production deployment playbooks, observability, and operational runbooks still need hardening.

 ## Practical next steps

 ### Near term

-- add robust authz checks to every mutable route
-- stabilise the domain schema and formalise migrations
+- close any remaining authz edge cases and keep endpoint-to-policy mapping current
+- continue stabilising workflow dependency persistence and recalculation paths
 - document all current endpoints from the live router
 - add API examples for the remaining operational endpoints